JvH151291/test01/intro_tech_tools.md

 If you are interested please try to understand the `run_sql.sh` script.

-### psycopg
+### psycopg2

-Now we can easily communicate with the DB from our Python scripts with help of [psycopg](https://www.psycopg.org/psycopg3/docs/basic/usage.html).
+Now we can easily communicate with the DB from our Python scripts with help of [psycopg2](https://www.psycopg.org/psycopg3/docs/basic/usage.html).
 See the `query_example` from the `greatest_package.postgres` module for an example.
 Make sure to understand it!

 ```python
 from greatest_package import postgres as pg